nobuto-m/quick-maas/README.md

 ## prepare a bare metal instance

-Launch an i3.metal EC2 instance in the Frankfurt region by hand.
+Launch an i3.metal EC2 instance with Ubuntu 16.04 LTS in the Frankfurt region by hand. e.g., ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-20180912 (ami-086a09d5b9fa35dc7).

 If you get "Your account is currently being verified", have a cup of coffee.

 ```
 Your account is currently being verified.
 Verification normally